-17 The \$41.9 million in total costs to industry was compiled from partial information.
+16 The \$41.9 million in total costs to industry was compiled from partial information.
 Many companies, including some major users of the Greenup facility, declined to participate in the survey.
 Other companies participated in the survey and indicated that they had had added costs during the closure period, but were unable to isolate and provide those costs.
 For these reasons, total costs cited are understated.

-18 U.S. Army Corps of Engineers, Planning Center of Expertise for Inland Navigation, "McApline Lock Closure August 2004: Shipper and Carrier Response."
+17 U.S. Army Corps of Engineers, Planning Center of Expertise for Inland Navigation, "McApline Lock Closure August 2004: Shipper and Carrier Response."
 IWR Report 05-NETS-R-08.
 September, 2005.

-Although most high flow closures are relatively short, in 2015 the MKARNS experienced its worst (longest) weather related shutdown.
-In late spring of 2015, the system shut down for about 7 weeks after record setting rains hit the region (50-year event in many locations) largely due to the remnants of an early tropical storm in the Gulf of Mexico.
-May 2015 was the second-wettest May in recorded history with areas in both states having received almost 15 inches of rain.
-According to Bob Portiss, Director at the Tulsa Port of Catoosa, it was "...a hell of a mess," and "the longest period of time in the history of the port that we haven't been able to ship cargo on the waterway."19 Since the Port of Catoossa is a multimodal facility, many shippers opted to move cargo by rail and truck; however, because shipping via waterway is the least expensive option for companies, some shippers chose to wait out the rain and strong water flows.
+"the longest period of time in the history of the port that we haven't been able to ship cargo on the waterway."18 Since the Port of Catoossa is a multimodal facility, many shippers opted to move cargo by rail and truck; however, because shipping via waterway is the least expensive option for companies, some shippers chose to wait out the rain and strong water flows.
 Other than delays and higher shipping costs, the hardest hit sector were barge owners and operators who were idled for almost two months.